PSYMARKER/leida-matlab/README.md

 ## Installation of LEiDA Toolbox

 Start by creating a new folder where all the LEiDA code and analyses will be saved.
-Then to install the LEiDA Toolbox, simply unzip the folder downloaded from [this github repository](https://github.com/PSYCHOMARK/leida-matlab.git).
+Then to install the LEiDA Toolbox, simply unzip the folder downloaded from the [LEiDA Matlab Toolbox v1.0](https://github.com/PSYCHOMARK/leida-matlab/archive/refs/tags/v1.0.zip).

 > Note that the LEiDA Toolbox requires the Statistics and Machine Learning Matlab Toolbox.